kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 julia> const CONFIG = Dict()
 ```

-In our analogy, this is like if the librarian handed you a label that would always be bound to the same object for the life of the program.
+In our analogy, this is like if the librarian handed back a label that would always be bound to the same object for the life of the program.

 Trying to redefine the variable is an error: